-The Business of Photography Workshop has proudly worked in collaboration with the following universities, colleges and professional photography associations:
+Glad you asked!
+The Business of Photography Workshop has proudly worked in collaboration with the following universities, colleges and professional photography associations nationwide:

 “Just wanted to send a note and thank you for your two part workshop this weekend.
 It contained a lot of information I missed out on in my education at Kent State University.
 Hoping to attend your full workshop in the near future!” –Leah Klafczynski, 2016 NPPA Northern Short Course attendee.